ayaanp-dev/m3_2026/README.md

 q1.py contains the code for our solution to Question #1 of the 2026 M3 Modeling Challenge

-q2.py contains the code for our solution to Question #2 of the 2026 M3 Modeling Challenge
+q2.py contains the code for our Data-Based Approach solution to Question #2 of the 2026 M3 Modeling Challenge

 Question #1: